‘Nissan’s Approach to Supplier Development’ Academic Essay

 From Burnes, B. (2014) ‘Managing Change’ 6thed. pp.51-55

 Nissan’s Sunderland assembly plant is the most productive in Europe and produces almost one in every four cars built in the UK.
 However, when it opted for a UK base in 1984, the company faced a major challenge in bringing its European suppliers up to the same standard as those in Japan.
-Nissan recognised that European, especially UK, component suppliers fell far short of Japanese standards of quality, reliability, and cost.
-Measuring suppliers’ capabilities on a scale of 0–100, Nissan rated Japanese suppliers at 100, suppliers in mainland Europe at 80, and UK suppliers were rated at 65–70.
-Nissan was required by the European Union to produce cars that contained, by value, 80% of local content.
-Therefore, it needed to improve the capabilities of its European suppliers if it was to maintain the quality and cost standards achieved by its plants in Japan.
-To this end, Nissan decided in 1987 to form a Supplier Development Team (SDT) based at its Sunderland plant.
-The aim of the SDT was and is to help suppliers develop their businesses to the point where they can meet Nissan’s present and future performance requirements.
+Nissan recognised that European – especially UK – component suppliers fell far short of Japanese standards of quality, reliability and cost.
+Measuring suppliers’ capabilities on a scale of 0 – 100, Nissan rated Japanese suppliers at 100, suppliers in mainland Europe at 80 and UK suppliers were rated at 65-70.
+Nissan were required by the European Union to produce cars which contained, by value, 80% of local content.
+Therefore, it needed to improve the capabilities of its European suppliers, if it was to maintain the quality and cost standards achieved by its plants in Japan.
+To this end, Nissan decided in 1987 to for a Supplier Development Team (SDT) based at its Sunderland plant.
+The aim of the SDT was and is to help suppliers to develop their business to the stage where they can meet Nissan’s present and future performance requirements.
 A similar function had been in operation for 15 years in Japan, and this was considered to be a suitable model for its UK operation.

 Initially, two engineers were sent to Japan for a nine-week training course.
 This training included extensive practice in undertaking improvement activities within Nissan’s Japanese suppliers.
-On their return, based on the techniques learned in Japan, the engineers developed a ‘ten-day improvement’ activity for use with UK suppliers.
-Their aim was to establish an approach that, while achieving immediate productivity and quality improvements, would convince UK suppliers to adopt the Japanese approach to manufacturing.
-Consequently, though Nissan was concerned that the outcome of any improvement activity should be positive, its ultimate objective was for suppliers to recognise the value and benefits of adopting the Japanese approach and to continue with it once the SDT had left.
+On their return, based on the techniques learnt in Japan, the engineers developed a ‘ten-day improvement’ activity for use with UK suppliers.
+Their aim was to establish an approach, which whilst achieving immediate productivity and quality improvements, would convince UK suppliers to adopt the Japanese approach to manufacturing.
+Consequently, though Nissan was concerned that the outcome of any improvement activity should be positive, its ultimate objective was for suppliers to recognise the value and benefits of adopting the Japanese approach, and to continue with it once the SDT had left.

-The SDT approach was officially launched in the UK in November 1988 and involved a group of 12 medium-sized suppliers.
+The SDT approach was officially launched in the UK in November 1988, and involved a group of 12 medium-sized suppliers.
 Since these small beginnings, the size of the SDT has grown, and it has become an established and important part of Nissan’s operations.
-It has worked with the majority of Nissan’s suppliers and has established a reputation among them for its expertise and commitment.
-Though it originally concentrated on shop-floor improvement projects, which still form the core of its work, it has provided a broader range of assistance, such as cost reduction initiatives, joint production development, supervisory training, and strategic planning programmes.
-In essence, it offers a consultancy service to Nissan’s suppliers, which is normally free of charge.
+It has worked with the majority of Nissan’s suppliers, and has established a reputation amongst them for its expertise and commitment.
+Though it originally concentrated on shop-floor improvement projects, which still form the core its work, it has provided a broader range of assistance, such as cost reduction initiatives, joint production development, supervisory training and strategic planning programmes.
+In essence, it offers a consultancy service to Nissan’s suppliers which is, normally, free of charge.

 The SDT in Action

-The SDT approach is to work cooperatively with suppliers to help them identify areas for improvement and then to assist them in developing and monitoring improvement plans.
-In particular, the SDT will train supplier personnel in quality and production improvement methods and support supplier initiatives to improve production and reduce defects.
+The SDT approach is to work co-operatively with suppliers to help them identify areas for improvement, and then to assist them to develop and monitor improvement plans.
+In particular, the SDT will train supplier personnel in quality and production improvement methods, and support supplier initiatives to improve production and reduce defects.
 The idea of free consultancy by an organisation such as Nissan sounds attractive, but suppliers can also perceive such an offer as either domineering or patronising.
-Nissan’s relations with its suppliers were and are very positive; however, given the history of antagonism between customers and suppliers in the UK car industry, it tends to tread warily and prepare the ground carefully before offering assistance.
+Nissan’s relations with its suppliers were and are very positive; however, given the history antagonism between customers and suppliers in the UK car industry, it tends to tread warily and prepare the ground carefully before offering assistance.

 Initial Approach

 Before undertaking the first improvement activity with a supplier, the SDT makes a presentation to the senior managers of the company concerned.
-This is because senior managers regard commitment and understanding as essential preconditions for success.
+This is because it regards senior manager commitment and understanding as an essential precondition for success.
 Unless this commitment is gained, the SDT cannot and does not proceed further.
 Though the approach is now well established among and valued by suppliers, in the early days of the SDT, some suppliers were sceptical and resistant to such an approach.
 Nevertheless, most suppliers respond favourably to the initial presentation.

 The Factory Assessment